 - Under the principle of Strict Liability, players are solely responsible for any prohibited substance found in their system whether there was an intention to cheat or not.

-A copy of the current Prohibited List, which came into effect on 1 January 2017, can be found below.
-A summary of the changes from 2016 is also provided
+A copy of the current Prohibited List, which came into effect on 1 January 2019, can be found below.

 Before taking medicationBefore taking any medication players are advised to check its ingredients on the Global Drug Reference Online website (Global DRO), which will confirm whether the substance is permitted or not.
 Please note that this website will not confirm the safety of dietary supplements.